CharlesZiy/Launch-Sequence-Tracker/README.md

 # Launch Sequence Tracker

+## NOTICE

+The current version (especially the `main.py`) is a NO GUI version, ONLY INCLUDE CZ-2F/G FLIGHT SEQUENCE.

+IT IS NOT A FORMAL VERSION, IT IS NOT EVEN A DEMO.

 ## Brief Introduction

 The program is a Python-based timer to track the events of a rocket during launch.